 The PEN Pod: Tough Questions with Suzanne Nossel

-Every Friday, we discuss tricky questions about free speech and expression as they pertain to the ongoing pandemic with our CEO Suzanne Nossel, author of the forthcoming Dare to Speak: Defending Free Speech for All, in our weekly PEN Pod segment “Tough Questions.”
-In this week’s episode, we talk about an update to our lawsuit against President Trump, bipartisan support for an amendment restricting FBI surveillance of web browsing data, and our just-released Freedom to Write Index.
-Listen below for our full conversation (our interview with Suzanne is up until the 11-minute mark).
+Every Friday, we discuss tricky questions about free speech and expression with our CEO Suzanne Nossel, author of the forthcoming Dare to Speak: Defending Free Speech for All, in our weekly PEN Pod segment “Tough Questions.”
+In this week’s episode, we talk about the false rumors of anti-fascist riots, the dismissal of editors at major publications, condemnation of attacks on the press, as well as debates over who gets adequately compensated for their work in the literary sector to help us navigate all of these big stories.

 Send a message to The PEN Pod